-Many people are glued to their digital devices for the majority of their day.
+Many people are glued to their digital devices (smartphones, tablets, laptop and desktop computers, and wearable tech including smart watches, wristbands, pins, rings) for the majority of their day.
 They’re not aware of how much they are missing out on being present for moments that matter.
 They’re so plugged in they are suffering from stress, anxiety, and a lack of sleep.
 Their ability to focus and concentrate for long periods of time has decreased and impacted their productivity.
 What’s more, they don’t even realize they need tech-life balance.

 What Is Tech-Life Balance?

 Tech-life balance is the use of technology in mindful, intentional, and healthy ways that have a positive impact on personal and professional life and relationships.